1. ConfigMaps decouple configuration from application code, making container images more portable and reusable.

 if you’re passing the key-value pairs while executing the kubectl command or --from-file

-if you’re referencing to a file that carries the key-value pairs.
+if you’re referring to a file that carries the key-value pairs.

-One thing to note is that if you want to create multiple key-value pair using --from-literal
+One thing to note is that if you want to create multiple key-value pairs using --from-literal

 flag, then you have to type it again & again.